jschmidtnj/cs584/assignment3/report.md

 - `2020-10-20 14:08:50.927 | INFO     | ngrams:n_grams_predict_next:451 - 29. most of the stock selling pressure came from wall street [[the]]`
 - `2020-10-20 14:08:50.929 | INFO     | ngrams:n_grams_predict_next:451 - 30. traders said most of their major institutional investors on the [[[UNK]]]`

 Again, the predictions are in double brackets.
 Most of the predictions make grammatical sense, but they are not always the best prediction for the given sentence.
-The problem is these predictions are only based off the last words of the sentence, as opposed to the entire sentence with its context.
+The problem is these predictions are only based off of the last words of the sentence, as opposed to the entire sentence with its context.

 ## RNN Results